chopralab/lemon/doc/src/getting_started.rst

         return my_result;
     };

-Note that my_result can be of any type!
+Note that `my_result` can be of any type!
 There is a section on custom, user defined types later on in the documentation.
 Once created, the *lambda* function is passed to the `launch` function.

 .. code-block:: c++

     lemon::Options o(argc, argv);
+    auto collector = lemon::print_combine(std::cout);
-    lemon::launch<lemon::print_combine>(o, worker, std::cout);
+    lemon::launch(o, worker, collector);

-The meaning of `print_combine` is to print the results of the workflow using the `<< operator` and `std::cout`.
-This may need to change if the user wishes for a different result or `return`s a custom type from their workflow.
+The meaning of `print_combine` is to print the results of the workflow using the `operator<<` and `std::cout`.
+This may need to change if the user wishes for a different result or returns a custom type from their workflow.

 Python
 ------